Located in E101 • (413) 775-1819

 CHD Recovery Coaching

+Recovery is not a destination, it is a journey.
 A recovery coach is a personal guide who can help you remove obstacles and barriers that may be in between you and your personal recovery from alcoholism and/or addiction.
-They use his or her lived experience to help you navigate different community resources.
+The Center for Human Development’s trained and certified recovery coaches use his or her lived experience to help you navigate different community resources.
 From attending events, or simply talking about recovery, a coach will be there to help in any way possible.

 There are many self-help resources available at the Wellness Center website.
 In addition, we recommend:

-Capacitype is an online recovery resource database which provides a map-like interface for finding specific resources related to alcohol, substance, or mental health support and recovery services.
+The Addiction Resource Hub is an online recovery resource database which provides a Google Maps-like interface for finding specific resources related to alcohol, substance, or mental health support and recovery services.

 Referral to basic needs and social service agencies.